nick-ivanov/nncms/README.txt

-nnBits CMS - a pretty secure CMS for nnBits and your website too Copyright (C) 2016 Nick Ivanov <nick@nnbits.com>
+nnCMS - a pretty secure CMS for nnBits and your website too Copyright (C) 2016 Nick Ivanov <nnrowan at gmail com>

 * LICENSE: GNU General Public License ver.
 3